ariane-works/ariane-portfolio/README.md

 # ariane-portfolio
-Interactive personal portifolio built with HTML.CSS and JavaScript
+Interactive personal portfolio built with HTML.CSS and JavaScript